togaen/open_maeve/README.md

 # README

-    This library is no longer actively maintained.
+    PLEASE NOTE: This library is no longer actively maintained.
 It is archived here as a reference.

 This is a collection of ROS packages maintained by [Maeve Automation](https://maeveautomation.com) for experimentation purposes.
 No warranty or guarantee is made to the usefulness or correctness of the code.